svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 2. Compression of source code.
 3. Interfacing with ChibiOS.
 4. Interfacing with ZephyrOS.
-5. Build for a bare-metal zynq (using Xilinx HAL).
+5. Build for a bare-metal Zynq 7010 (using Xilinx HAL).
 6. Built in functions (`fundamental.c` and `fundamental.h`).
 7. Extensions (`extensions.c` and `extensions.h`).